stealthstudios/stealth-sdk/sdk/luau/README.md

 - `BubbleOffset` (number): the vertical offset of the bubble from the NPC's PrimaryPart in world space, in studs.
 - `BubbleDistanceMultiplier` (number): The distance multiplier for the bubble fade effect.
 If this is below 1, the distance it takes for a bubble to start fading will increase.
 This is useful for interactions in large ranges, as bubbles will normally start fading out at 30 studs.
+- `ShowMessagesInChat` (boolean): If true, messages from this NPC will be shown in the chat.
+If false, they will only be shown in the bubble.
+- `ChatChannelName` (string): The name of the chat channel to use for messages from this NPC. **Must be provided if `ShowMessagesInChat` is true.**
+- `MessageMarkup` (string): Rich text markup used to format messages from this NPC.
+This can be used to apply custom formatting to messages, such as colors, bold text, and more.
+Is used with string.format and should contain a single `%s` to insert the message content.
+Example: `<b>%s</b>`.
+- `NameMarkup` (string): Rich text markup used to format the NPC's name.
+This can be used to apply custom formatting to the NPC's name, such as colors, bold text, and more.
+Is used with string.format and should contain a single `%s` to insert the NPC's name.
+Example: `<b>%s: </b>`.
+The default value is `%s: `.
+Keep in mind that spaces at the end of the markup will be normalized in attribute fields, so consider wrapping these in a rich text tag to retain them.